The Misunderstood Relationship Between Savings & Investment

 Firms always have economic efficiency projects they would invest in if only there were enough loanable funds available at an affordable price.

 All money borrowed by firms is used for economic investments

-All economic investments by firms are financed by borrowed money
+All economic investments by firms are financed by borrowed money and therefore by savings

 All saved money is borrowed by firms

 All money borrowed by firms comes from saved money

 These assumptions are said to be “close enough” to the truth that we can rely on them to give us an accurate understanding of the money market and the crucial role that savings plays in our economy.
 Unfortunately, nearly all of these assumptions are flawed.